Through a Mic (Updated)

 Sometime after college, I lost the ability to speak.
 Not completely, but I lost the confidence I had built.
 This inability to voice how I feel or speak what I truly mean has started to hinder my social skills.
 It’s like a fog during conversation.

-There’s someone in my life right now that I can’t seem to express anything real to.
+There’s someone in the local scene that I am enamored with..
 I resort to simple questions to get her talking.
 It does make me a good listener, and I’m sure she appreciates that.
 However, it doesn’t get me anywhere.
+She’s strong and independent.
+Not to mention, she’s perfect in every physical way.

 I used to be good at this.
 My thing was to ask them out that night or the next day.
 Drinks, coffee, or some odd spot that no one goes to.
 I’ve always been good at that.
 I have never been afraid of rejection.
 I sniff out the vibe immediately.
 I have this respect for time — not just my own, but for them too.
 I know that’s how people become lonely.
 It’s this newfound sense of respect I have for myself.

 I need to find a new outlet to speak.
 Writing is nice, but who reads anymore?
 If you’re reading this, I truly hope you reach out for drinks.
 I mean, actually talking.
 Words spewing out of my mouth.
-I need to improve my conversation skills or else I’ll be living in a shack alone with no retirement plan besides walking toward the ocean undertow.
+I need to improve my conversation skills, or else I’ll be living in a shack alone with no retirement plan besides walking toward the ocean undertow.

 I watch comedians four nights a week, often two shows a night.
 They have this bright aura to them.
 Dark in reality, yet confident.
 Most of them have interesting family dynamics from being on the road, but they all have strong relationships.
 It’s almost like a seal of approval when they meet one another.
 You started at a bowling alley?
 I started in a laundromat.
 Instant connection.
 It’s grueling work.
 You just have to accept that you won’t be good enough to be paid for years.